Grandma's old fashioned cake icing can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.

 Mix with boiled icing one ounce each of chopped citron, candied cherries, seedless raisins, candied pineapple, and blanched almonds.

-Enjoy trying these proven frosting recipes when you next bake a cake.
+Have fun trying these proven frosting recipes when you next bake a cake.
 You'll discover that some work quite well for icing cookies too.